marcojansen/android-inaetics/README.md

 All the crosscompiled libraries will be located in compiled/architecture.
 The downloaded libraries used for crosscompiling can be found in libs. the used toolchains can be found in toolchain and toolchain64.

-PS.
-Make sure to execute all the scripts from the directory they're located.
+---

-PS2.
-You have to download the celix and demonstrator source yourself and place it in the same folder as the scripts.
+\* Make sure to execute all the scripts from the directory they're located.
-PS3. armv8a is experimental
+\* armv8a is experimental